bensternthal/kanbender/README.md

 ![kanbender](docs/bender-sm.png)

-Kanbanery Helper For Moving Merged Cards To Done Column
+Kanbanery Helper For Moving Merged Kanban Cards To Done Column

+Kanbender supports a workflow used on some Mozilla WebProd projects.
+On these projects most kanban cards have a bug in bugzilla.
+Bugs are associated with cards by adding the kanban card ID to the whiteboard field.
+Previously when a bug was merged in github to master, the developer would have to remember to move the card to done.

+Kanbender does this for you.

 How Kanbender works: